amogghrao/Projects---Python/README.md

  - Functions

  ## 2. Hacker News Exploration
  [Notebook](https://github.com/amogghrao/Projects-Python/blob/master/Hacker%20News%20exploration.ipynb) is a short project to understand datetime module of python.
 We are comparing two different types of posts from [Hacker News](https://news.ycombinator.com/), a popular site where technology related stories (or 'posts') are voted and commented upon.
-The two types of posts we'll explore begin with either Ask HN or Show HN.
+The two types of posts we'll explore Ask HN or Show HN.

 My focus on this projects lies in